-We may agree an arranged overdraft on your current account if we think you can afford it.
+We may agree an arranged overdraft on your current account if we think you can affordit.
 Overdrafts are meant to be for short-term borrowing.
 You must make payments at least monthly to reduce what you owe.
 All overdrafts are repayable 'on demand'.
-This means that we can ask you pay the money back immediately.
+This means that we can ask you to pay the money back straight away.
 Usually, though, we'll give you advance notice.